Centrica

-Centrica plc is a British multinational energy and services company with its headquarters in Windsor, Berkshire.
-Its principal activity is the supply of electricity and gas to consumers in the United Kingdom and Ireland.
+Centrica plc is a British multinational energy and services company with its headquarters in Windsor, Berkshire, England.

-It is the largest supplier of gas to domestic customers in the United Kingdom, and one of the largest suppliers of electricity, operating under the trading names Scottish Gas in Scotland and British Gas in England, Wales and Northern Ireland.
-It owns Bord Gáis Energy in Ireland.
-The company also provides household services including plumbing.
+It is the largest supplier of gas to domestic customers in the United Kingdom, and one of the largest suppliers of electricity, operating under the trading names British Gas in England and Wales, Scottish Gas in Scotland, and Bord Gáis Energy in Ireland.

 Centrica is listed on the London Stock Exchange, and is a constituent of the FTSE 100 Index.

 History

 Predecessors

 The company has its historical origin in the Gas Light and Coke Company which incorporated in 1812.
 Over the next 137 years, it grew by acquisition of other gas companies to become the primary supplier of gas to Greater London.
 In 1949, under the Gas Act 1948 the ownership of the company transferred to a government agency, North Thames Gas Board.
 The various area gas boards were merged into the national British Gas Corporation in 1973.
 The Gas Act 1986 sold the company to private investors as British Gas plc.